 The NREPP web site describes the five key outcomes of the training program, together with the Quality of Research and Readiness for Dissemination.
-Utilization of the training program has grown quickly and widely, and some are urging that the QPR intervention become a universal intervention when any emotional distress signals are sent to others in our social networks. (see page Researchers are invited to explore...
+Utilization of the training program has grown quickly and widely, and some are urging that the QPR intervention become a universal intervention when any emotional distress signals are sent to others within our personal and larger social networks.
+If you are interested in receiving a zip file containing most of the research on QPR (we are constantly updating the file), please contact Alex McCloskey at alexcmccloskey@gmail.com.